 Production Properties - Control Send Devices - Network

-Network (Telnet/UDP) Control Send Devices are only available with SCS Professional Plus and higher license levels.
+Network (TCP/UDP) Control Send Devices are only available with SCS Professional Plus and higher license levels.

 In SCS you may set up Control Send cues to send commands to external equipment such as sound mixers or lighting boards where Control Send cues can be used to select pre-programmed scenes, snapshots, etc. They can also be used to send control messages to other equipment, or to software which may be running on a separate computer.
 See Control Send Cues for details.
 The layout of the lower part of the screen depends on the Device Type of the currently-selected device.
 The example below shows the layout for a Network connection.